AEM desktop app release notes

 - Adobe Photoshop files (PS format)

-- The paths can be matched to assets in AEM (meaning, the placed files are also in AEM under a matching path)
+- The paths can be matched to assets in AEM, that is, the placed files are also in AEM under a matching path).

 New features and enhancements

-To know the details, see What's New in the App .
+To know the details, see What's new in v2.0 .

 Important notes about how the app works